apache/attic-aurora/README.md

 in a cluster, with an emphasis on reliability.
 It provides basic operations to manage services running in a cluster, such as rolling upgrades.

-To very concisely describe Aurora, it is like a distributed monit or distributed supervisord that you can instruct to do things like _run 100 of these, somewhere, forever_.
+To very concisely describe Aurora, it is like a distributed monitor or a distributed supervisor that you can instruct to do things like _run 100 of these, somewhere, forever_.